 - Be patient with us - During the past several months we have been working long and hard to adjust to the demands of the changing economic environment, and we have been doing so with significantly reduced staff.
 We are not at present as responsive as we want or need to be to admissions and course registration inquiries.
 We sincerely apologize for this.
 Please be assured that your requests have not been misplaced or disregarded, we've just been working feverishly to formulate these new processes and policies so your questions can be answered clearly and accurately.
 Be patient with us, review the new website content that is now available, and know that we will respond to your inquiries as quickly as we can.

 George Wythe University has a responsibility to past and future generations to play a role in moving the cause of liberty.
 I believe you will be pleased with many of the changes we have made to our ability to serve you and to live up to that responsibility.
 It is my hope that our combined efforts will make the world a better place, and sculpt us all into better moms and dads, better businessmen, better public servants, better teachers and learners, better advocates for freedom, better statesmen.

 George Wythe University

-Dr. Andrew Groft was named president of George Wythe University at a meeting of the George Wythe Foundation board of trustees in early 2009.
+Dr. Andrew Groft was named president of George Wythe University at a meeting of the George Wythe Foundation board of trustees in early 2009 and served until 2010.
 At the time of his appointment he was serving as President of the Cedar City campus of George Wythe University.
 In the past he has also served as Provost and mentor at GWU.
 A popular speaker with youth and adults, he has taught, consulted and presented for businesses, schools and academic and governmental forums throughout the United States, Europe, Africa, India and Asia.PrintShare this article with a Friend